frederic-perez/AmE-dictionary/data/idioms.md

 __be not just another pretty face__ To have distinguishing achievements, intelligence, skills, or abilities beyond what was or may have been assumed.
 __be on (one’s) conscience__ To be a persistent cause or source of guilt, such as an act of wrongdoing.
 __be on the lookout__ :two::hammer:
-__be on track__ To progress or develop as planned, scheduled, or expected.
+__be on track__ :two: To progress or develop as planned, scheduled, or expected.
 __be shown the ropes__ To be taught how to do or perform a job, task, or activity; to have explained or demonstrated how something is done.
 __be sitting pretty__ To be in an ideal living situation (typically because one is financially comfortable), or in an advantageous position. _With all the money you inherited from Aunt Myrtle, you’ll be sitting pretty for the rest of your life._
 __be square (with one)__ To no longer be in dispute or disagreement with one; to not be indebted to one anymore. _Look, if you just help me get this job, we’ll be square._